November 2020 update

 Coordination for packing and moving continues for other relocation projects on campus that will enable the programs to come into place.

 The project team received significant input and comments from different design meetings, internal technical review sessions, and focus groups held in October and November.
 The input and comments are being discussed and incorporated to the extent that is possible, within the project budget.

-One of the priorities, for example, avoids affecting the identified core program and maintaining the agreed room distribution, to the fullest extent possible.
-In addition, there is consideration given to long term investments for permanent remodeled spaces, such as mechanical systems.
+One of the priorities, for example, avoids affecting the identified core program and maintains the agreed room distribution, to the fullest extent possible.
+In addition, there is consideration given to long-term investments for permanent remodeled spaces, such as mechanical systems.
 The team is skilled at going through this costing exercise as well as using different strategies to balance the budget.